jezzsantos/automate.plugin-rider/UPGRADE_PLUGIN.md

    See: https://plugins.jetbrains.com/docs/intellij/build-number-ranges.html#platformVersions
 4. Update the `platformVersion` in `gradle.properties`, only if you want to change the local version of Rider to be used for testing
+5. Check and upgrade the `intellijPluginVersion` in `libs.versions.toml`
-5. Check, and update the `intellijPluginVersion`, and `gradleVersion` in `gradle.properties`
+6. Check and upgrade the `gradleVersion` in `libs.versions.toml`
-6. Rebuild gradle
+7. Rebuild gradle
-7. Complete the release process in: [Versioning](CONTRIBUTING.md#Versioning)
+8. Complete the release process in: [Versioning](CONTRIBUTING.md#Versioning)